timmyreilly/draco/doc/howto/Register-Extension.md

 In the above example the **initial-extensionmgmtapi** EXTERNAL-IP is the value we need below.

-## Register/Create the Extension with the draco platform
+## Register the echo extension container with the Draco platform

-Create a new extension using the following rest call.
+Create a new extension registration for the echo service using the following rest calls.

 * Replace address with your DNS or IP address
-* Replace ExtensionName with the name of your extension
+* Replace ***ExtensionName*** with the name of your extension (echo for this sample)

-> NOTE: The following template must be modified

 ```json
 API Request